ronnieholm/Backend-web-programming-course-spring-2015/CalendarWareRecurrenceExpander/README.md

 ![Repeating appointment yearly](Repeating-appointment-yearly.png)

-As for the dropdowns, "first" and "day" contain the options listed under Monthly.
-The "January" dropdown contains all 12 months.
+As for the dropdowns, *first* and *day* contain the options listed under Monthly.
+The *January* dropdown contains all 12 months.

 Examples: